gbif/regionalnodes/sessions.md

 Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

-## Update from the technical collaboration with GBIF and ALA on data pipelines; results, effect for the Living Atlas community, identifying need for governance of shared software, planning, risks etc.
+## Video: Update from the technical collaboration with GBIF and ALA on data pipelines; results, effect for the Living Atlas community, identifying need for governance of shared software, planning, risks etc.
-## Looking ahead: GBIF data model (https://vimeo.com/564600741/6218270122) (beyond the “star schema”): what, why, how and when (long term planning).
+## Video: Looking ahead: GBIF data model (https://vimeo.com/564600741/6218270122) (beyond the “star schema”): what, why, how and when (long term planning).
-## GBIF and the Post-2020 Global Biodiversity Framework](https://vimeo.com/564608734/484181b13d)
+## Video: GBIF and the Post-2020 Global Biodiversity Framework](https://vimeo.com/564608734/484181b13d)
-## Private-sector engagement: guidance materials, and role of nodes](https://vimeo.com/564604996/28e34a2791)
+## Video: Private-sector engagement: guidance materials, and role of nodes](https://vimeo.com/564604996/28e34a2791)
-## Increasing the use of GBIF-mediated data through a focus on thematic communities: Focusing on 2021 themes: Health and DNA
+## Video: Increasing the use of GBIF-mediated data through a focus on thematic communities: Focusing on 2021 themes: Health and DNA
-## Ambassadors and users: Engaging users at the node level – do you know your users?
+## Video: Ambassadors and users: Engaging users at the node level – do you know your users?
 What do nodes do to engage their users?

 **Live panel with all presenters.
 Panel moderator:** tbc